Skip to content

 Withdrawal by Newly Admitted Students

 Withdrawal from summer quarter prior to the first day of the quarter for a newly admitted student invalidates your status as a continuing student.
-You must submit a new admission application by the published closing dates for each quarter depending on your admission type (freshman/first-year, transfer, postbaccalaureate, graduate, international).
+You must submit a new admission application by the published closing dates for each quarter depending on your admission type (first-year, transfer, postbaccalaureate, graduate, international).
 Review the Registration Eligibility section of the Time Schedule if you are withdrawing before the first course day of the quarter.

 Former Quarter Drop Policy